villarrealjoaquin/Gestor-de-gastos/README.md

-# Gestor de Gastos
+# Expense Manager

-Este es un proyecto de gestor de gastos desarrollado con Next.js, TypeScript y Tailwind CSS.
-Te permite llevar un registro de tus gastos diarios y realizar un seguimiento de tu presupuesto.
+This is an expense manager project developed with Next.js, TypeScript, and Tailwind CSS.
+It allows you to keep track of your daily expenses and monitor your budget.

-## Características
+## Features

-- **Registro de Gastos:** Ingresa tus gastos diarios y clasifícalos según categorías.
+- **Expense Logging:** Enter your daily expenses and categorize them accordingly.
-- **Seguimiento de Presupuesto:** Visualiza tu presupuesto total y realiza un seguimiento de tus gastos.
+- **Budget Tracking:** Visualize your total budget and keep track of your expenses.
-- **Interfaz Intuitiva:** Diseño amigable y fácil de usar para una experiencia de usuario agradable.
+- **Intuitive Interface:** User-friendly and easy-to-use design for a pleasant user experience.

-## Tecnologías Utilizadas
+## Technologies Used

-- **Next.js:** React framework que facilita el desarrollo de aplicaciones web modernas.
+- **Next.js:** React framework that simplifies the development of modern web applications.
-- **TypeScript:** Superset de JavaScript que añade tipado estático para mejorar la robustez del código.
+- **TypeScript:** JavaScript superset that adds static typing to enhance code robustness.
-- **Tailwind CSS:** Framework de diseño sin opiniones que facilita el desarrollo de interfaces estilizadas.
+- **Tailwind CSS:** Opinion-free design framework that facilitates the development of styled interfaces.

-## Requisitos Previos
+## Prerequisites

-Asegúrate de tener Node.js y npm instalados en tu máquina antes de comenzar.
+Make sure you have Node.js and npm installed on your machine before getting started.

 ## Preview